 The Fenix 3 is very much as feature-full as the Garmin 935 from the previous section – essentially because it’s nearly the same watch inside.
 It has almost every feature you can think of.
 As well as that, and just like the 935, it can also morph into a multisport & triathlon watch.
 Oh and it works.

 Comments: The Fenix 3 already comes in an optical HR version for those of you looking for that.

 ESSENTIAL READING *FULL REVIEW*: Garmin Fenix 3 Review

-There is only one winner here.
-Last year in 2016 and that was the TomTom Runner 3/ SPARK 3.
+There is only one winner here is TomTom Runner 3/ SPARK 3 from 2016.
 It has music-playback built in to the watch.
 You’ll obviously need bluetooth headphones but you DO NOT need a smartphone for playback/storage.
 It has optical HR, it has navigation.
-If these are key features for you there was no other choice.
+If these are key features for you there are few other choices.

-However music-on-the watch, without the need for a smartphone, WILL be one of the battlegrounds for 2017.
+However music-on-the watch, without the need for a smartphone, might be one of the battlegrounds sports tech for 2017.

 - Garmin rarely miss a trick.
-I would very strongly expect a Forerunner 635 and Forerunner 245 to be released offering this functionality.
+I would very strongly expect a Forerunner 635 and Forerunner 245 to be released offering this functionality in late 2017

 - Fitbit are overdue with something new and exciting